sahilbishnoi156/cstr/cli/README.md

     - Curl error : can not connect to server

       - Sol- Start the backend server

+    - Failed to parse JSON content

+      - Sol - Ensure your `data/commands.json` file is not empty and contain formatted data or `[]`.

   - Run the binary file located in the `bin` directory.